cdktf/cdktf-provider-newrelic/docs/dataNewrelicSyntheticsPrivateLocation.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.26.1/docs/data-sources/synthetics_private_location#id DataNewrelicSyntheticsPrivateLocation#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.27.0/docs/data-sources/synthetics_private_location#id DataNewrelicSyntheticsPrivateLocation#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `key`<sup>Optional</sup> <a name="key" id="@cdktf/provider-newrelic.dataNewrelicSyntheticsPrivateLocation.DataNewrelicSyntheticsPrivateLocation.Initializer.parameter.key"></a>

+- *Type:* java.util.List<java.lang.String>

+The key of the queried private location.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/newrelic/newrelic/3.27.0/docs/data-sources/synthetics_private_location#key DataNewrelicSyntheticsPrivateLocation#key}

 ---